42medien/spreadly-doku/JavaScript_Button.md

 will show the twitter, facebook and xing icon.

-the default icons are: facebook, twitter, linkedin
+This parameter is optional, the default icons are: facebook, twitter, linkedin

 ### Show counter